adebraine/Blockchain-AZ-Projects/README.md

 **TODO**: Finish the project

-**Version**:
-- 1.0:
+## Version 1.0
 - Blockchain class created (without stored data)
 - Able to rudimentarily:
     - display the chain
     - mine a block
     - check the validity of the chain

-## Instructions
+### Instructions

 **To run the code:**